mzubair481/UbuntuServerHardening/README.md

 ## Customization

-You can customize various aspects of the script by modifying the respective functions within the `harden-ubuntu.sh` file.
+You can customize various aspects of the script by modifying the respective functions within the `main.sh` file.
 For example, you can change the default SSH port, add additional firewall rules, or configure different fail2ban settings.

 ## Contributing